-During October, 13th Hour Escape Rooms lets actors roam through their escape rooms, all of which take place on the premise of the creepy Hayden farmhouse.
+During October, 13th Hour Escape Rooms lets actors roam through their escape rooms, all of which take place on the premises of the creepy Hayden farmhouse.
 13th Hour Escape Rooms is located in Wharton, NJ, about a 45-minute drive from Manhattan.

 The Cookhouse, 13th Hour Escape – The murderous Hayden family cannibalizes their victims and we were about to be their next meal.
-This grotesque kitchen made us want to both shy away and also interact.
+This grotesque kitchen made us want to both shy away and interact.